LUNAR Events

 Take 4 east (that’s the second “4” exit, the first one is west) about three miles where

 it merges with 99.
-Go south on the combined 4/99 two exits until 4 splits off again at
+Go south on the combined 4/99 one exit to Golden Gate avenue.

-This is your last chance to buy food or other supplies (but there is presently no gas station).
+This is your last chance to buy food, gas or other supplies.

 Continue about 10 miles further on 4 east, and you will cross the Milton-Eugene road.